maclark/openavmkit/CONTRIBUTING.md

 ## Contributor License Agreement (CLA)

 Before we can accept your contributions, you must agree to our Contributor License Agreement (CLA).
-This ensures we can relicense contributions as part of the dual-license model.
+This ensures we can re-license contributions as part of the dual-license model.

 ### How to Sign the CLA
 - When you open a pull request, a bot will comment with a link to the CLA.